bin456789/reinstall/README.en.md

 - If remote login fails, try using the username `.\administrator`.
 - The machine with a static IP will automatically configure the IP.
 It may take a few minutes to take effect on the first boot.
 - Supports ISO images in any language.
-- Supports bypassing Windows 11 hardware requirements.
+- Automatically bypassing Windows 11 hardware requirements.

 #### Supported Systems